zshi-redhat/travis-sriov-network-device-plugin/README.md

 - [Issues and Contributing](#issues-and-contributing)

 ## SRIOV Network Device Plugin
 The goal of the SRIOV Network device plugin is to manage the lifecycle of SRIOV VFs on a Kubernetes node.
-The device plugin discovers, advertises and allocates SRIOV VFs to requesting pods and the SRIOV CNI using information passed from the CNI Shim plumbs the VF to the pods network namespace.
+The device plugin discovers, advertises and allocates SRIOV VFs to requesting pods and the SRIOV CNI using information passed from kubelet to update pod annotations field.
 - Device Plugin/Device Manager

   - Discovery of SRIOV NIC devices in a node